 Providing Supporting Documents

-I know you are busy, so I appreciate your time and effort if you decide to write this letter for me.
+I know you are busy, so I appreciate your time and effort if you decide to write this letter to support my application.
 Thank you for being such an inspiring professor and artist.

 How to Get a Letter of Recommendation from Your Employer?